-Our interns and volunteers come from all over the world and bring a diverse set of experiences, knowledge and abilities.
+Our volunteers come from all over the world and bring a diverse set of experiences, knowledge and abilities.
 They support every aspect of Scalabrini’s programmes, from English lessons and administrative support, to outreach and advocacy work.

-Full Time Internships
+Volunteer - Full Time

 These opportunities are generally available for 3 – 6 months minimum depending on the needs of the individual project.
 Please inquire for specific placement dates.
 All placements require a full-time commitment (Monday to Friday, 8:30 – 16:30) for the duration of the placement.